siderolabs/talos/website/content/v1.9/reference/configuration/v1alpha1/config.md

     #     kind: Policy
     #     rules:
     #         - level: Metadata

+    # # Configure the API server authorization config.
+Node and RBAC authorizers are always added irrespective of the configuration.
+    # authorizationConfig:
+    #     - type: Webhook # Type is the name of the authorizer.
+Allowed values are `Node`, `RBAC`, and `Webhook`.
+    #       name: webhook # Name is used to describe the authorizer.
+    #       # webhook is the configuration for the webhook authorizer.
+    #       webhook:
+    #         connectionInfo:
+    #             type: InClusterConfig
+    #         failurePolicy: Deny
+    #         matchConditionSubjectAccessReviewVersion: v1
+    #         matchConditions:
+    #             - expression: has(request.resourceAttributes)
+    #             - expression: '!(\''system:serviceaccounts:kube-system\'' in request.groups)'
+    #         subjectAccessReviewVersion: v1
+    #         timeout: 3s
+    #     - type: Webhook # Type is the name of the authorizer.
+Allowed values are `Node`, `RBAC`, and `Webhook`.
+    #       name: in-cluster-authorizer # Name is used to describe the authorizer.
+    #       # webhook is the configuration for the webhook authorizer.
+    #       webhook:
+    #         connectionInfo:
+    #             type: InClusterConfig
+    #         failurePolicy: NoOpinion
+    #         matchConditionSubjectAccessReviewVersion: v1
+    #         subjectAccessReviewVersion: v1
+    #         timeout: 3s
 {{< /highlight >}}</details> | |
 |`controllerManager` |<a href="#Config.cluster.controllerManager">ControllerManagerConfig</a> |Controller manager server specific configuration options. <details><summary>Show example(s)</summary>{{< highlight yaml >}}
 controllerManager: